-BENEFIT COMMENT/COST LOWER QUARTILES APPROACH MEDIUM QUARTILE APPROACH UPPER QUARTILE APPROACH Life Assurance The most common non-mandatory benefit In the UK Life Assurance is provided through a Life Assurance Trust.
-Premiums will vary according to ages, occupations, locations - typically are around 0.1 to 0.2% of salary.
-2 x basic salary - an approach often taken by US owned companies.
-4 x basic salary (most common benefit level in UK).
+BENEFIT COMMENT/COST LOWER QUARTILES APPROACH MEDIUM QUARTILE APPROACH UPPER QUARTILE APPROACH Life Assurance 4 x basic salary (most common benefit level in UK).
 6 x basic salary or more is provided in some sectors.
 Income Protection (Long Term Disability) Is often provided to selected professions and higher-grade employees.
 Legacy older plans typically operate to a benefit basis of 75% of salary less State Incapacity Benefit that might be paid by the Government.
 Deferred period is normally 26 weeks.
 Newer plans tend to operate to a lower level (50% of salary) with no State offset.
 Premium costs are typically around 0.5% of payroll.
 Unusual except in the leadership team.
 More likely.
 Employees covered for between 75% and 50% of salary payable to State Pension Age.
 All employees covered - on a generous plan of 75% of salary to State pension age.
 Medical Insurance Costs will vary based on census data and benefit design.
 Typical annual premiums range for a single employee between £600 to £1,000.
 Medical insurance is a taxable benefit in the UK - premiums paid by the employer are classed as income.
 The typical excess (deductible) is £100 per person per annum.
 Senior staff only covered - providing cover for just the employee.
 Many employees covered, with senior employees allowed to cover their dependents at the employer's expense.
 All staff and dependents covered at employer's expense.
 Dental Rarely provided in the UK.
 Some US employers do provide as this links to legacy US provision.
 Premiums on average are £240 per annum for a single employee.
 Dental insurance is a taxable benefit in the UK - premiums paid by the employer are classed as income.
 Not provided.
 Not provided.
-Provided to all employees (normally US owned businesses).
+Not provided.